 Kimon de Greef

-Kimon de Greef is a freelance journalist and researcher from South Africa.
+Kimon de Greef is a journalist from South Africa.
 His work has appeared in The New Yorker, The New York Times, The Guardian, Guernica, National Geographic and other publications.
 He coauthored a book about abalone poaching and has written widely on illicit trades.
-He holds a conservation biology masters from the University of Cape Town and a journalism masters from New York University.
+He has a conservation biology masters from the University of Cape Town and a journalism masters from New York University.
+He is currently at work on a book for Doubleday about psychedelic toads, due for publication in 2026.

-Some recent stories involved a Syrian raccoon trapper in New York, a charismatic but dangerous neo-shaman who brought psychedelic toad smoking to the world, the rivalrous underworld of songbird smuggling (featured by NPR) and the harmful supply chain for white sage.
-He has also written about gang violence, corruption, food delivery work, diamond mining, racing pigeons, sea cucumbers and donkey rustling.
+Some recent stories involved a Syrian raccoon trapper in New York, the rise and fall of a charismatic toad-smoking evangelist, the dystopian underworld of illegal gold mining in South Africa, the rivalrous underworld of songbird smuggling (featured by NPR) and the harmful supply chain for white sage.
+He has also written about gang violence, corruption, food delivery work, racing pigeons, sea cucumbers and donkey rustling.

 Contact: kimondg@gmail.com / kimondegreef@protonmail.com